Sandeepa-B/sandeepa-b.github.io/_pages/about.md

 My current research interest can be summarized into **3M** scheme:
 - Statistical **M**achine learning.
 Focus on generative modeling and robust learning.
 - **M**inimal supervision.
-Focus on self-supervised & weak-supervised learning, transfer learning, knowledge-grounded learning.
+Focus on self-supervised & semi-supervised & weak-supervised learning, transfer learning, knowledge-grounded learning.
 - **M**edical data analysis, especially in the outbreak of the pandemic.